seregazhuk/seregazhuk.github.io_old/_posts/2016-07-20-laravel-cache-middleware.md

 ];
 {% endhighlight %}

 In the code above I've defined a protected property `$replaceData`.
-It has to sub-arrays: one for the csrf-token for our forms on site, and the second for the user cart info, that will be displayed in the site header.
+It has to sub-arrays: one for the csrf-token for our forms on the site, and the second for the user cart info, that will be displayed in the site header.

-Next, we need a methods to replace different dynamic content from the cache with the real data: `replaceViewContent` and `replaceStringContent`.
+Next, we need methods to replace different dynamic content from the cache with the real data: `replaceViewContent` and `replaceStringContent`.
 The first one will render the view and then replace the specified placeholder with it, and the second one will simply do *str_replace*: